 My trip to the UK was probably one of the most exciting trips I’ve ever done in my life.
 That’s because it was my first time setting foot in the Land of hope and glory, not to mention finally seeing my relatives after several years.
 Coming from the Land of the free, I first took a connecting flight to the Land of the Maple Leaf (Canada) and from there I took the 5-hour flight to London Heathrow.
 I didn’t really plan to see a lot of places on this trip since I only allotted a few days to stay in the UK.
 I have also made plans to go to Spain right after that, so I wasn’t really sure whether I would be able to see some tourist attractions in London or not.
 My goal was mostly to see my relatives.
 Right after landing in Heathrow which was almost midnight, I took a cab straight to the Hilton Ageas Bowl in Southampton.
 It’s a hotel with a stadium attached to it and it’s one of the few hotels near my cousin’s place.
 While I was in the cab, I remember being shocked at the Brit’s “left-hand side traffic” way of driving and how weird and different it was compared to the US.
 I also remember falling asleep in the cab several times only to wake up and realize that I was still in the cab and that it was really dark and scary out there.
 We’ve passed by a lot of looming woods, vast lands and whatsoever, and I thought “this is so far away” but my cousin told me that it’ll only take about 30 minutes drive to the hotel without traffic, and yet there was no traffic around that time but the taxi was still going and going.
 It seemed like forever.
-Oh well, I shouldn’t have taken that witch’s words seriously, she probably just got too excited, LOL.
-Anyhow, It took me about 2 hours to arrive at the hotel and it was nice but I didn’t have a nice view of the Cricket stadium, instead, I had a view of the parking lot with a small golf course around it.
+Oh well, anyhow, It took me about 2 hours to arrive to the hotel and it was nice but I didn’t have a nice view of the Cricket stadium, instead, I had a view of the parking lot with a small golf course around it.
 It was too dark for me to see things around when I arrived, so off I went to sleep immediately.

 Bishop’s Waltham, St. George’s Square & St. Peter’s Church